Bhuteshkumarmeher07/jupiter-faq-bot/README.md

 🧠 What It Does

-✅ Takes any customer query — English, Hindi, or Hinglish✅ Searches Jupiter’s scraped FAQs using semantic search (not keywords)✅ Picks the most relevant answers using embeddings (FAISS)✅ Rewrites the answer with a clear, friendly tone using Mistral 3.2 LLM✅ Shows token usage and lets the user give feedback (👍 / 👎 + comments)
+✅ Takes any customer query — English, Hindi, or Hinglish ✅ Searches Jupiter’s scraped FAQs using semantic search (not keywords) ✅ Picks the most relevant answers using embeddings (FAISS) ✅ Rewrites the answer with a clear, friendly tone using Mistral 3.2 LLM ✅ Shows token usage and lets the user give feedback (👍 / 👎 + comments)

 🎯 Key Features